Worried about pollution when travelling in Asia? The Easy Solution

 While the popular advice is to stay indoors, unless the indoor air is actively being filtered then it isn’t going to vary much from the outside air quality.

 Since I’m a bit of a pollution nerd, I’ve taken my portable detector around to numerous malls and coffee shops in Asia during periods of strong haze.
-Unless there’s been active air filtering the levels between indoors and outdoors were negligible… aka… not good.

 How do I know if the air is polluted when I’m travelling?